 Air pollution is a reason of concern globally.
 In recent years, India has been the center of attention, when it comes to the deteriorating air quality in winter.
 Come winter and every year the air quality deteriorates.
 Not just Delhi, but almost all the metros start choking as a result of smog.
 The Environment Performance Index (EPI) ranked India 141 out of 180 in 2016.
 Burning of waste, biomass, and crop residue are some of the main reasons for excessive levels of air pollution, especially in winter.
-However, the question is, why does the air quality deteriorate more during winter?
-Read on to find out.

 The Relation Between Dipping Temperature and Air Pollution